 Gilead highlights with each page the tawdriness, shallowness and sensationalism of network news and most pop culture.
 It helps me remember that while the doomsday messages crawl across the bottom of the screen on Good Morning America, my body is busy performing miracles to keep me alive, and all of nature is putting on a show to give my heart one more reason to keep on beating.

 Great literature is written to be reread.
 I'll reread Gilead soon, as well as Robinson's other books about that community, Home and Lila.
 Until then, if you'll excuse me, I'd like to give her a standing ovation in the privacy of the study I share with my wife and four animals.

 Well, I leave you with the bafflement so often created by beauty.
-But before you go, you might enjoy hearing Tim O'Brien read a much shorter letter to his young son (you can start the video at about 7:35 if you're pressed for time), then you must read my friend Randy Greenwald's thoughtful commentary on Gilead.
+But before you go, you might enjoy hearing Tim O'Brien read a much shorter letter to his young son (you can start the video at about 7:35 if you're pressed for time).